-Derivative financial instruments are only used by Aquafil for the hedging of financial risks related to interest rate fluctuations on bank debt.
+Derivative financial instruments are only used by the Aquafil Group for the hedging of financial risks related to exchange rate fluctuations on commercial transactions in foreign currency and interest rate fluctuations on bank debt.

 A derivative is a financial instrument or other contract:

-- whose value changes in response to changes in an underlying defined parameter such as the interest rate, the price of a security or commodity, foreign currency exchange rate, the index of prices or rates, credit rating or another variable; - that requires a zero initial net investment, or lower than what would be required for contracts with a similar response to changes in market conditions; - which is settled at a future date.
+- whose value changes in response to changes in an underlying defined parameter such as the interest rate, the price of a security or commodity, foreign currency exchange rate, the index of prices or rates, credit rating or another variable; - that requires a zero initial net investment, or lower than what would be required for contracts with a similar response to changes in market conditions: - which is settled at a future date.

-The financial instruments are undertaken to hedge against the interest rate risk.
+The Group's financial derivative instruments are undertaken to hedge against the interest rate risk.
 In accordance with IAS 39, financial derivative instruments may be accounted for under hedge accounting only when:

-- the hedging instrument is formally designated and documented at the start of hedging; - the hedge is expected to be highly effective; - such efficacy can be reliably measured;

-• the hedge is highly effective during the various accounting periods for which it is designated.
+- the hedging instrument is formally designated and documented at the start of hedging; - the hedge is expected to be highly effective; - such efficacy can be reliably measured; - the hedge is highly effective during the various accounting periods for which it is designated.